Lorentzian area measures and the Christoffel problem: Background on convex sets

 This limit does not depend on the choice of the $\tau$-invariant function.
 Note that if $\tau=0$ the limit is $0$.
 Take care that, even in the case where the limit above is finite, we cannot deduce that the extended support function of a $\tau$-F-convex set has finite value at $\ell$.
 When $\gamma_0(n)=\gamma_0^n$, all the orbits are on the geodesic fixed by the isometry $\gamma_0$, and Lemma~\ref{lem cl} says that the limit of the expression above is $\tilde{H}(\ell)$, and Proposition~3.14 in \cite{Bon05} says that the value is finite.
+It says even more, that $\ell$ is normal to a support plane (and not only to a support plane at infinity).
+Actually $H$ has a continuous extension on the sphere \cite{BF}, but the set of directions of light-like support planes has zero measure \cite[Proposition~4.15]{BMS13}. } \end{remark}